DominikN/rosdevday22-gazebo-rviz/README.md

 ![Separate compose files with ROS setup and with network setup](.docs/compose_pattern.png)

 In a similar way, if you would need to run your container based setup in LAN, you would define `compose.*.lan.yaml` files with a setup specific for LAN networking.
-This approach with separate `compose.*.yaml` files for ROS setup and for network setup will make your projects clearner and easier to maintain.
+This approach with separate `compose.*.yaml` files for ROS setup and for network setup will make your projects cleaner and easier to maintain.

 ## [Task 2] Running on remote devices

-Now let's connect Docker containers running on remote computer with using Husarnet VPN running in a Docker Container.
+Now let's connect Docker containers running on a remote computer with a Husarnet VPN running in a Docker Container.
 Thanks to that approach we do not need to install Husarnet natively on our devices that keeps the setup safer (Docker host OS can not be accessed) and easier to start.

 To connect your containers over the Internet get your Husarnet VPN `Join Code` first: